-A4E is convinced that this regulation should provide the baseline and necessary tools for sustainable, modern, efficient and environmentally-friendly aviation operations.
-It defines the framework and the roles and responsibilities for the different European and national governmental organisations in aviation.
+A4E is convinced that this regulation should provide the baseline and necessary tools for sustainable, modern, efficient and environmentally friendly aviation operations.
+It defines the framework and the roles and responsibilities of the different European and national governmental organisations in aviation.

 SES regulation supports aviation’s current €169.64 billion contribution toward European GDP and the employment of 2.6 m EU citizens.

 Demand for air travel has grown substantially in the last few years, and this upward trend is expected to continue.
 The aviation system as a whole has been put under pressure by continuous increases in traffic, lack of available capacity and a requirement to integrate new airspace users, such as drones.
 This stress has prompted the wider aviation community as well as the European Commissionhttps://ec.europa.eu/commission/commissioners/2014-2019/bulc/announcements/joint-statement-violeta-bulc-eu-commissioner-transport-and-karima-delli-chair-european-parliaments_en to identify areas of improvement on a technical, operational, regulatory level, namely:

 - airspace efficiency, e.g. in the form of a seamless European sky;

 - supporting service and demand-oriented aviation with clear roles and responsibilities within a competitive environment.

 Changes in regulation require extensive collaboration and consultation between policy-makers and the regulated aviation industry.
 Therefore, we urge all stakeholders involved to:

 - Finalise the reform of SES II to create a framework that is suitable for future EU traffic growth as early as possible;

 - Genuinely cooperate to alleviate political bottlenecks and allow instruments already existing in the SES regulation to reach their full potential.